linux-duks/Mailing-Lists-Archiver/README.md

-# NNTP Tracker - Track Mailing Lists over NNTP into local files
+# Mailing Lists Archiver - Track Mailing Lists over NNTP into local files

 ![fluxogram](./docs/fluxogram.svg)
 Implementation is not yet as represented in the drawing